SirDap/tripodvideoninja/_posts/2018-07-17-resizing-videos-in-after-effects.markdown

 </video>
 </div>

-Feel free to [download the raw ProRes 422 videos]({% b2 Wirecast-ProRes422-Resizing-Experiments.zip %}) to do your own comparisons too (190 MB).
+There's nothing like looking at the original uncompressed footage though, so feel free to [download the raw ProRes 422 videos]({% b2 Instant4KPlugin-ProRes422-Resizing-Experiments.zip %}) to do your own comparison (190 MB).

-### Plugin Workflow and Settings
+### Plugin Workflow and Screenshots

-1. Drag and drop the footage into After Effects
+1. Drag and drop the footage into After Effects.
-2. Right-click a video file and create a new composition from it
+2. Right-click a video file and create a new composition from it.
 3. Right-click the composition and select **Composition Settings**.
 Change the **Preset** to the target resolution (e.g. **HDTV 1080 29.97** with **Square Pixels**).
 The source video should now be smaller than the canvas size. ![]({% asset after-effects-resize-settings-1.png @path %})
 4. Use the **Effects & Presets** dropdown to find the **Red Giant Shooter Suite ** section.
 Drag and drop the `Instant 4K` plugin into the composition's viewer to apply.
 It should automatically resize to the canvas size!
 5. Adjust the plugin settings as desired.
 I personally use **Filter Type Best, Sharpness 6, Quality 10, and Anti-aliasing 3**, based on Red Giant's Getting Started with Instant 4K video[^1].